ilexp/bmj2016-10/README.md

 # Game Jam Entry: "A Game With Germs"

-Developed in about eight hours.
-Due to time constraints, there is no winning or losing condition, but the goal is to spread your color to all the cells and not be recolored yourself.
+Due to time constraints at the jam, there is no winning or losing condition implemented - but the goal is to spread your color to all the cells and not be recolored yourself.

 ## Running it